CyphersNova/CyphersNova/README.md

 <details>
 <summary><b>Can I propose my own project idea?</b></summary>
 <br>
 Absolutely!
-Check out our <a href="https://github.com/cyphersnova/project-proposals">project proposals repository</a> to submit your idea.
+Check out our <a href="https://forms.gle/5ThKvbm1gTy588kMA">project initiation form</a> to submit your idea.
 If it aligns with our mission and gets community support, we'll help you launch it.
 </details>

 <details>